-Before enabling channel output, you can also tap then tap the corresponding menu label in the channel setting interface to set the parameters related with the channel output.
+Before enabling channel output, you can also tap or and then tap the corresponding menu label in the channel setting interface to set the parameters related with the channel output.
 For details, refer to descriptions in "Channel Setting".

 Press Output1 or Output2 on the front panel, and then the backlight turns on.
 You can also tap the channel output configuration status bar enable the channel output in the channel setting interface.
-When the channel status bar is highlighted, (i.g. highlighted, the configured waveforms are output from the corresponding output connector on the front panel.
+When the channel status bar is highlighted, (i.g. or or output from the corresponding output connector on the front panel.